Topcoder-Consulting/minisite-template/readme.md

 ## Configuration

 index.ejs - contains all of the code and text for the site.
 Feel free to change as needed.
-There is a section to display a list of challenge from the tcapi and a leaderboard from the tc-leaderboard app.
+There is a section to display a list of challenge from the tc-search api and a leaderboard from the tc-leaderboard api.

 app.js - the node application that runs the site.
-It has a couple of settings near the top that defines the URLs for the challenges endpoint and the leaderboard endpoint.
+It has a couple of settings near the top that defines the URLs for the challenges search endpoint and the leaderboard endpoint.

 # Challenges List

-The endpoint for the tc challenges api can either be set in app.js or as a heroku env variable.
-There is also regex expression setup to filter the list of challenges by challenge name.
-Again, this can either be set in app.js or as a heroku env variable.
-This allows you to, for instance, only show challenges with the name 'Docusign' or 'Asteroids' or 'idolondemand' in the table.
-If no matching challenges are found, the page will display some text telling them
+The endpoint for the tc-search api can either be set in app.js or as a heroku env variable.
+If no matching challenges are found, the page will display some text telling them to check back.

-By default the results of the API call are cached for 2 minutes.
-I would recommend changing the cache setting to some more substantial like 30 or 60 minutes.

 # Leaderboard